 Then, enter the title and add some context as a description.
 Choose the length of the output text, set the creativity parameter, and click the Write for me button.

-Just as we did with Jarvis, click Write for me until you get the desired amount of words.
+Just as we did with Jasper, click Write for me until you get the desired amount of words.

 The interesting thing about Frase is that the tool analyzes the top-ranked pages on your topic and shows you what an average good article on this topic looks like, from the number of words to the number of backlinks.
 The tool collects related searches and questions from different sources, analyzes keywords and their relevance, and uses them in the article it writes.